thesaigoneer/idefix-saigon/README.md

 The Universal Blue project (https://universal-blue.org/) provides a number of excellent images to start off with.
 Bluefin for Gnome, Bazzite for a gaming focus and Aurora as the KDE one.
 They include codecs, printing support, homebrew for all your cli wishes, distrobox etc. out of the box.

-As i've done before I'll roll my own then, based on Ublue's Sway Atomic image.
-I always use the latest branch, so updates to the latest Fedora will arrive automagically.

 #### A big thanks to @nwg-piotr, the maker of nwg-shell.
 And to @tofik who puts all that in COPR repos so I could apply it to this spin!

+As i've done before I'll roll my own then, in this case based on Ublue's Sway Atomic image.
+I always use the latest branch, so updates to the latest Fedora will arrive automagically.

 ### Why adjusting at all?